jh83/jh83.github.io/_posts/2022-10-28-mowerstatistics.markdown

 - RTK-GPS
 ---

 How *inefficient* is a lawn mower that cuts on a randomized pattern?
-How many SQM does it mow before it succesfully mowes the whole lawn? - Let's find out!
+How many square meters does it actually mow before it successfully mowed the whole lawn? - Let's find out!

 ## Introduction

-In this article I will use Real-Time Kinematic (RKT) GPS with centimeter level accuracy to track the movements our Husqvarna AutoMower 315 Mark II robotic mower and upload the data into a MongoDB Atlas database which in the end will provide me with the possibilites to visualise and graph how much time and area the robotic lawn mower need to cut before the whole lawn is cut at least once.
+In this solution, I will use Real-Time Kinematic (RKT) GPS with centimeter level accuracy to track the movements our Husqvarna AutoMower 315 Mark II robotic mower and upload the data into a MongoDB Atlas database which in the end will provide me with the possibilities to visualize and graph how much time and area the robotic lawn mower need to cut before the whole lawn is cut at least once.

 And the results?
 Look here:
 [![Animation]({{ BASE_PATH }}/assets/images/mower-statistics/animation.gif)]({{ BASE_PATH }}/assets/images/mower-statistics/animation.gif)